 Here are the essential concepts you must grasp in order to answer the question correctly.

-The slope-intercept form of a linear equation is expressed as y = mx + b, where m represents the slope and b represents the y-intercept.
-This form is useful for quickly identifying the slope and y-intercept of a line, allowing for easy graphing and analysis of linear relationships.
+The slope-intercept form of a line is y = mx + b, where m represents the slope and b represents the y-intercept.
+Converting a given equation into this form helps identify these values directly.

 Recommended video: